 - Lift the bucket using one hand and the other hand holds the bottom of the bucket.

-- Dump the water in the bowl.
+- Dump the water into the bowl.
 Try to pour all water quickly.

 - Always keep your face away to avoid the splashing of water on it and your clothes.